an everyday photo, every day | photography • art • poetry

 The Ruby Slipper

-The story is yours to write.
+The story is yours to tell.

 If you’d like a print of this photo it is available in my photography collection in my Fine Art America gallery entitled “Ruby Slipper”.